mylocalapp-de/MyLocalApp/README.md

-# MeinHavelaue - Village Community App
+# MeinStrodehne - Village Community App

 A mobile application designed to strengthen community spirit in rural villages by providing hyper-localized information and interactivity.